onera/Cassiopee/CPlot/doc2/source/CPlot.rst

 .. py:function:: CPlot.delete(list)

+    ..
+A2.O0.D1

     Delete zones from plotter.
 This function does not render.
-Argument is either a list of zone numbers (struct zones then unstructured zones order) or a list of zone names if zoneNames arg has been provided before to display function:
+Argument is either a list of zone numbers (struct zones then unstructured zones order) or a list of zone names if zoneNames argument has been provided before to display function.

     :param list: list of zone number or zone names
     :type list: list of int or strings